parallelsio/core-modules/README.md

 ### Design, Develop + Carry on!

-> you should now be able to click the Extension icon in Chrome on a web page to
+> You should now be able to modify either of the components (Meteor web app, JS Chrome extension).
-> bring up the web clipper dialog box.

-> Currently, the clipper will only work on http websites, not https
-> This is only locally during dev, as Chrome places restrictions on SSL (https) content

 > Save a web page using the web clipper.
 You should see that 'bit' instantly on
 > your Parallels canvas.

+> Note: currently, the clipper will only work on http websites, not https
+> This is only locally during dev, as Chrome places restrictions on SSL (https) content locally.

 > <img src="http://i.imgur.com/yMwBRaY.png" />